 - 2.10.1 The Board will establish an Audit and Risk Assurance Committee, Remuneration and Nominations Committee, and a Quality Committee.
 The Board may establish such other committees as it thinks fit and delegate work to those committees.
-The Board will approve the appointments to each of the Committees which it has formally constituted. - 2.10.2 The Chairs of the Board's Committees will be appointed by the Board at its first meeting of the financial year.
+The Board will approve the appointments to each of the Committees which it has formally constituted. - 2.10.2 The Chairs of the Board's Committees will be appointed by the Board at its first meeting of the financial year, or when the need arises.

 Each Committee Chair will be a member of the Board and will hold office as Committee Chair for the following year.

 - 2.10.3 The Board will approve the terms of reference for its Committees at least annually.
 Membership of the Committees will consist of non-executive Board members unless agreed that an independent member is appointed.
 If agreed the independent member is appointed for a term of two years, renewable up to a maximum term of five years.
 The independent member may resign from the Committee by writing to the Chair of the Committee providing 30 days' notice. - 2.10.4 Minutes of Committee meetings will be submitted to the next Board meeting alongside a one-page summary of the meeting.
+If the minutes are not ready to be submitted to the next Board meeting, they will be circulated outside of the meeting as soon as they are available.
 Committee chairs will report annually to the Board on the work of the committee.